 Bayern Munich defender Dante has backtracked on his suggestion that he could join Manchester United, saying he is "lucky" to be at the Allianz Arena.

-The center half had told Fox Sport Brasil on Tuesday that he was “happy with Man Utd's interest” and that “a lot can happen in the future.”
+The centre-half had told Fox Sport Brasil on Tuesday that he was “happy with Man Utd's interest” and that “a lot can happen in the future.”

-Dante's agent, Marcus Marin, promptly played down an imminent move to Old Trafford, telling Goal neither he or his client had spoken to the reigning Premier League holders – though he did concede that United was interested.
+Dante's agent, Marcus Marin, promptly played down an imminent move to Old Trafford, telling Goal that neither he or his client had spoken to the reigning Premier League holders – though he did concede that United were interested.

 And now the Brazil international has further rejected links with a move away from the German and European champions, saying he would only leave Bayern if forced out by the club.

 “Only if Bayern says 'go away now' will I take my bag and leave,” Dante told Sport1.
 "I have everything a player dreams of at Bayern.
 I am very lucky.”